cluddles/aoc-rust/README.md

-# aoc2021-rust
+# aoc-rust
-Repo for my Advent of Code 2021 solutions - playing with some Rust
+Repo for my Rust-based Advent of Code solutions (2021, 2022)

 See https://adventofcode.com